-A number of documents are required to be maintained under the OSHA Occupational Noise Exposure Standard once the action level of 85 decibels 8-hour TWA is reached.
+A. A number of documents are required to be maintained under the OSHA Occupational Noise Exposure Standard once the action level of 85 decibels 8-hour TWA is reached.
 All records required by the OSHA Occupational Noise Exposure Standard recordkeeping section must be provided, upon request to employees, former employees, representatives designated by the individual employee, and the Assistant Secretary.
 The records requirements are listed below:

-- Area noise and personal noise monitoring records shall be retained for two years. - Employees will be notified of personal noise monitoring results if exposed at or above an 8-hour time-weighted average (TWA) of 85 decibels.
-The records will be retained for two years - OSHA Noise standard must be posted in the workplace. - Audiometric test records for each hearing conservation program enrolled employee must be retained for at least the duration of employment.
-The records shall include: - 1) Name and job classification of the employee - 2) Date of the audiogram - 3) The examiner's name - 4) Date of the last acoustic or exhaustive calibration of the audiometer - 5) Employee's most recent noise exposure assessment - 6) The measurements of background sound pressure levels in audiometric test rooms. - Shall maintain records of the audiometer(s) and testing booth(s) used to conduct employee testing.
-Documentation is to be provided by testing contractor.

-• Shall also maintain records of hearing conservation training for affected employees.
+- 1. Area noise and personal noise monitoring records shall be retained for two years. - 2.
+Employees will be notified of personal noise monitoring results if exposed at or above an 8-hour TWA of 85 decibels.
+The records will be retained for two years - 3.
+OSHA Noise standard must be posted in the workplace. - 4.
+Audiometric test records shall be retained for the duration of the affected employee's employment.
+The records shall include: - a.
+Name and job classification of the employee - b.
+Date of the audiogram - c.
+The examiner's name - d.
+Date of the last acoustic or exhaustive calibration of the audiometer - e.
+Employee's most recent noise exposure assessment - f.
+The measurements of background sound pressure levels in audiometric test rooms. - Shall maintain records of the audiometer(s) and testing booth(s) used to conduct employee testing.
+Documentation is to be provided by testing contractor. - 2.
+Shall also maintain records of hearing conservation training for affected employees.

 XII.
-Recording Hearing Loss on the OSHA 300 Log:
+Recording Hearing Loss on the OSHA 300 Log

-A Standard Threshold Shift (STS) must be entered on the OSHA 300 Form within 7 days unless a retest is performed and does not confirm the original STS
+An STS must be entered on the OSHA 300 Form within 7 days unless a retest is performed and does not confirm the original STS.